Skip to Main Content

 Manage & Retain Your Article Copyright

 When an author (or creator) writes an article for a scholarly journal, a chapter for a book, a monograph, or other work, they are typically asked to sign a publication agreement or a copyright transfer agreement.
-The purpose of the agreement is to transfer ownership of copyright to the publisher.

-• archive in an institutional repository
+• archive in an institutional repository like Digital Scholarship@UNLV

-Keep in mind that publishers may not always want to negotiate their default copyright transfer agreement, and your request to maintain some or all rights to your work may be declined.
+Publishers may not always want to negotiate their default copyright transfer agreement, and your request to maintain some or all rights to your work may be declined.

 Author Addendums